yang-ror/mobile_album_generator/README.md

  - Put mobileAlbumGen.php into your apache server directory(/var/www/html or any sub-directories)
  - Rename it to 'index.php' (optional)
  - Upload all the folders containes pictures in the same directory.
+ - Lastly, visit this php page on your apache host